microsoft/BlingFire/README.md

 ### Working Branch

 To contribute directly to code base, you should create a personal fork and create feature branches there when you need them.
-This keeps the main repository clean and your personal workflow cruft out of sight.
+This keeps the main repository clean and your personal workflow out of sight.

 ### Pull Request